link to the lotus seven club web site LOTUS 7 REGISTER

 NOSE - Another view.

-PEDDLES - The early (Hornsey-built) cars had peddles that pivoted from below whereas later examples all pivoted from above.
-Here we see a 'Hornsey' peddle layout and as with all Series One Sevens the steering column taking the low route to the steering rack.
+PEDALS - The early (Hornsey-built) cars had pedals that pivoted from below whereas later examples all pivoted from above.
+Here we see a 'Hornsey' pedal layout and as with all Series One Sevens the steering column taking the low route to the steering rack.

 REAR AXLE - Nash Metropolitan 'live' rear axle located by twin trailing arms and one diagonal member to give lateral location (to the left of picture).
 Note: Floor to give additional frame stiffness and better aerodynamics(?)